 - They can also ask their lender to convert their loan from unsecured to secured to lower the interest rates.

 Defaulting on debts can severely damage your credit score and even cause problems securing loans down the line.
+You may use a bad credit loan to pay off other debts and start again, but these deals come with a hefty interest.

 Moreover, the lender can seize your property or even sell it off to recoup the loan amount.